rmrmg/tree-of-life/molecule_data/readme.md

 `KinKout.csv`  contains ***in degree*** (how many reactions leads to particular molecule) and ***out degree*** (number of reactions in which molecules acts as substrate ) of nodes (molecules) in graph (tree of life).

+## heat of formations

+`heatOfFormation.csv` contains heat of formation (in kcal/mol) calculated using PM6-D3H4X semiempirical method

+##condition changes along pathway

+`minimalCondtionsChanges.csv` contains information about minimal changes reaction condition, id est in which condition (from strongly acidic to strongly basic) reactions should occur to minimalize number of condition change